 Later in 2011, another set of twins were born Impeta and Umudende.
 Unfortunately Impeta passed on in 2015.

 10 years ago, the group had one of the biggest populations in Volcanoes National Park.
 It boasted of 42 members.
 However 9 of its defiant members split off to form Susa B group, also known as Karisimbi group.
 Later other members split to form the Igisha Family.

 This family is the hardest to trek as it tends to range high into the mountains but RDB’s Tourism & Conservation trackers will know well in advance where the group is located the day before in advance for the next trackers.
 Sometimes tourists have been barred from tracking the group because of its distant location.

-Since the Susa family is hard to get to, it can be best trekked by the physically fit and adventurous tourists capable of hiking for a long time.
+The Susa family is recommended for the physically fit and adventurous tourists capable of hiking for a long time.
 For easy trekking of the mountain gorillas in the Susa family, trackers first go ahead of the tourists to trace where the family is and then directs the tourists accordingly.
 Trekking the Susa family is offers exciting moments especially as tourists watch the twin mountain gorillas jump and play around.
 Other gorilla individuals in the family are seen either feeding or relaxing around the thickets.